thejordanchoi/DeepQ-Reinforcement-Learning/README.md

 Goals
 Next pick 3 goals.
 The first goal is the minimum goal.
 This is the minimum your project should achieve to pass the course.
 The second goal is the realistic goal, this is a goal you will likely achieve during the course and should provide some interesting results.
 The third goal is the ambitious one, this would provide you awesome results but would be difficult to achieve.
 For reference think of how goals are described in crowdfunding projects like Kickstarter.

 Break down the minimum goal into 2 milestones, the first one of which should be achieved by February 7.
 For the realistic goal also define 2 milestones.
 For the ambitious goal define 1 milestone.
 The milestones have to be verifiable based on what you define in your evaluation plan section.
 List the 5 milestones (in total) as 5 bullets breaking down the 3 goals.

 Appointment with the Instructor
 One member should schedule for the team an appointment with the instructor in the week starting 01/27 (or 02/03, if no slots are available).
 Try to select a time such that all members of the team can attend (there shouldn’t be conflicts, since we are meeting during lectures).
 On the proposal page, mention the date and time you have reserved the appointment for.

-You can make select a time using https://calendly.com/uci-cs175rl-w20